Applying New Era Science Toward Overcoming Follicular Lymphoma

 Genes, including the proteins and enzymes they produce drive everything that happens in the body 24/7 from birth to death.

 All humans have the same genes; over 20,000 of them.
-Mutations (so-called “variants”) in genetic coding vary, making certain people more susceptible to certain diseases.
+Minor, non-harmful mutations (so-called “variants”) in the DNA of these genes make each of us different.
+Major mutations can be harmful, making certain people more susceptible to developing specific diseases.

-But the MAIN factor governing variations between people is gene EXPRESSION.
-Gene expression in every single gene varies up and down every second of every day in response mainly to lifestyle practices, environmental toxicity and chronic infections.
+The other factor governing variations between people is gene EXPRESSION.
+Gene expression (believed to occur in most genes) varies up and down every second of every day in response mainly to lifestyle practices, environmental toxicity and chronic infections.
 (Reference our Follicular Lymphoma Flow Chart page).

 It is this EXPRESSION level that is the most potent factor that led to getting follicular lymphoma in the first place.
 And it is ONLY by this means that follicular lymphoma will ever be resolved.

 NO drug, new or old, can correct faulty gene expression.
-That is why, despite a short period of tumor shrinkage in some cases (known as “progression-free survival” or time to treatment failure), no drug (including maintenance rituximab) has been able to demonstrate extended overall survival time with our disorder.
+That is why, despite a short period of tumor shrinkage in some cases (known as “progression-free survival” or time to treatment failure), no drug (including maintenance rituximab) has been able to demonstrate an increase in overall survival time with our disorder.
 This is another reason why follicular lymphoma, like most other cancers remains incurable with standard treatments alone.
-That is the Genetic Fact.

 Core Concept #2: The Development and Resolution of Follicular Lymphoma